NiklasBorglund/niklasnotes-blog/posts/q2-2025-quarterly-breakdown.md

 }
 ```

 Dune: Awakening is the latest hit in the Open World Survival Craft genre.

-Players love spending time in the Dune universe and all that entails - whether it's story & lore or the immersive enviroment with the beautiful graphics.
-The main critique recently seems to be about the PvP Experience, the grindiness and the tedious slow progression.
-Overall it also seemed to have some server issues at launch, but looking at the latest month - it seems like they've been working to fix it.
+Players love the setting, lore, and immersive visuals.

+Criticism centers on the grindy progression, PvP balance, and launch server issues - though most of that seems to be improving based on recent feedback.

 Even with "just" 77% positive score - it managed to climb up to a steady place in all the top markets.